trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

 1. Go to Settings → Secrets
 2. Add the required secrets:
    - `RENOVATE_TOKEN`: Your Forgejo Personal Access Token created earlier
-   - `RENOVATE_GITHUB_COM_TOKEN`: A GitHub token for fetching changelogs and metadata from GitHub repositories
+   - `RENOVATE_GITHUB_COM_TOKEN`: A GitHub token for fetching changelogs and metadata from GitHub repositories (see PAT requirements above)
+   - `DOCKER_USERNAME`: Your Docker Hub username
+   - `DOCKER_PASSWORD`: Your Docker Hub token with read-only access

 #### Customize the Workflow